ex-jedi/beginner-javascript-tutorials/README.md

       // Console: 11 (length of the mutated array)
   ```

+# Includes

-- The includes() method determines whether an array includes a certain value among its entries, returning true or false as appropriate.
+- The `includes()` method determines whether an array includes a certain value among its entries, returning true or false as appropriate.
   - When comparing strings and characters, includes() is **case-sensitive**.

     ```javascript